Sea Power: The U.S. Navy and Foreign Policy

 Power projection.
 It can threaten or direct strikes—from ballistic-missile attacks to amphibious assaults—against targets ashore for sustained periods.

 Humanitarian aid.
 It responds to natural and man-made disasters with medical, food, and logistical and security assistance.
+For example, the U.S. military constructed a large pier several miles off the shore of the Gaza Strip to allow cargo ships to offload humanitarian aid shipments for the enclave.

 How is the navy used for diplomacy?

-Maritime powers including the United States have long used navies to influence the behavior of allies and adversaries during times of peace.
+Maritime powers, including the United States, have long used navies to influence the behavior of allies and adversaries during times of peace.

-Tactics the navy employs for diplomatic effect include:
+Operations the navy employs for diplomatic effect include:

 More broadly, navies can exert influence by their mere presence and normal operations.
 For instance, the navy is a cornerstone of U.S. military alliances with far-flung states such as Japan and the Philippines.